Sslaxx/Godot_Sonic_Engine/Docs/Design/Design_Document_Godot_Sonic_Engine.md

 The `player_generic.gd` script contains all the physics values and functions that will allow the character to function; it will act on the state values given.
 The `your_player_script.gd` should contain those values that need adjusting for a specific character, and any character-specific functions.
 How the functions would work is an excersize left to the developer(s).
 As a physics item most processing should be done within `_physics_process` (or functions called from within it); input should be (mostly) handled by `_input`.

+Some variables in `player_generic.gd` are set as export, so the scene of any script inheriting from this script will have these values exposed.
+Adjust these as necessary.

 ### Determining who the player character is

 `game_space.gd` has a global variable `player_character` which is set by the `_ready` function of `your_player_script.gd` to point to the scene in question.